Intensive English Language Program (IELP)

 Instrumental Music Program Year 5/6/7

-Weekly instrumental lessons are provided to all of our Year 5 students at a heavily subsided rate.
-Many other opportunities exist for our senior students, also at a heavily subsided rate, to participate in our school bands.
+Weekly instrumental lessons may be provided to all of our Year 5 students at a heavily subsided rate.
+Many other opportunities exist for our senior students, Year 5, 6, 7, also at a heavily subsided rate, to participate in our school bands.
 More information can be provided on request.

 Intervention is highly valued at Richmond Primary.

 Students who are identified as requiring learning support (One Plan documentation) work on individual goals within the classroom and in small withdrawal groups.
 Class teachers and the learning support teacher meet regularly with parents to discuss and review learning goals.